MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/d365-sales-modifications-for-upgrade.md

 ## Make variable declarations version-agnostic

-In C/AL code, you'll have change the version-specific references to CRM version 8 and Newtonsoft.json.dll version 9 to be version-agnostic.
-This section describe the changes that you have to make.The following base application objects objects have been identified as containing such explicit version-specific references, which you'll need to change as a minimum.
-You're application might contain more.
+In C/AL code, you'll have to change the version-specific references to CRM version 8 and Newtonsoft.json.dll version 9 to be version-agnostic.
+This section describes the changes that you have to make.
+The following base application objects objects have been identified as containing such explicit version-specific references, which you'll need to change as a minimum.
+Your application might contain more.

 - Codeunit 1355
 - Codeunit 2801